Rural & USDA loans

 What is a USDA loan?+

-Do USDA loans require PMI?+
+Do USDA loans require private mortgage insurance (PMI)?+

 Create mortgage content with a calmer workflow